xgmitt00-220814/Type1toUnicode/README.md

 # Possible further work
 Just some ideas in case someone wants to build upon this...

+*Type1toUnicode now requires Differences table for all glyphs in the font.
+Theoretically, it could be modified to also fix fonts that employ the original idea behind Differences, i.e. take some standard encoding like WinANSI and replace only a few glyphs within it.
+There are many unknowns, for example how to reliably identify the original encoding and GIDs within it.

 * Manual glyph identification via Infix PDF Editor is still too laborious.
 Feed the glyphs into OCR and construct JSON mapping automatically?
 User could only confirm and/or manually correct whatever glyphs OCR doesn't get right.

 * Use image similarity algorithm and/or OCR to automatically cross-compare GIDs between multiple documents?